vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 Like so many before me, I feel the primal urge to inflict yet another (Haskell) monad tutorial on an innocent and unsuspecting universe.
-For a host of reasons, this is a bad idea, so instead, you get an anti-tutorial.
-This is where I don't even attempt to explain monads!
+For a host of reasons, this is a bad idea.
+One reason is that I'm not going to do a better job of explaining monads than everyone else.
+However, I probably am better at not explaining monads, which is why you get an anti-tutorial.
 I might try to explain some other stuff though.

 What is a monad (in Haskell)? `Monad` is a typeclass , which is very much like an interface in many other languages.
 Because Haskell is not object-oriented,